NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 NotebookLM vs ChatGPT

-• Go plan ($8/mo) adds more messages and file uploads but still shows ads.
-Plus plan ($20/mo) removes ads and adds GPT-5.2 Thinking mode.
+• Go plan ($8/mo) adds more messages and file uploads.
+Plus plan ($20/mo) adds the ChatGPT 5.5 Thinking mode and higher limits.

 • Deep Research feature can browse 50+ web sources in one go and put together a full summary with citations.

-• Pro plan ($200/mo) gives unlimited access to the most powerful GPT-5.2 model and up to 250 Deep Research runs per month.
+• Pro plan ($200/mo) gives the most access to the most powerful ChatGPT 5.5 model and up to 250 Deep Research runs per month.

 How NotebookLM Works (The Basics)